Friday, October 06, 2006

 Expand CN=Services, expand CN=Microsoft Exchange, expand CN=OrganizationName, expand CN=Administrative Groups, expand CN=First Administrative, expand CN=Servers, and then expand CN=servername.

-Under CN=servername, right-click CN=InformationStore, right-click CN=, and then click Properties
+Under CN=servername, right-click CN=InformationStore, right-click CN=

 In the Select a property to view list, click msExchESEParamLogBuffers